 The chimpanzees’ leadership structure is generally dominated by the dominant, who is commonly referred to as the alpha male, and the alpha female, with others under them, commonly referred to as the beta males and the beta females (Project Chimps, 2022).
 The alpha male is always the overall leader of the troop, exemplified by building bonds with his fellow chimpanzees, grooming and spending more time interacting with them, defending the inferiors, and manifesting high effectiveness in using tools such as sticks to fish objects from water and stones to break hard nuts (Handwerk, 2020).

-In the wild, chimpanzees maintain spatiotemporal cohesion through ecological activities such as border patrols or hunting, which can influence the formation and structure of parties, which therefore can vary in size, composition, and duration (Goodall, J.1986).
-Chimpanzees have a wide home range of 18 to 21 sq km in the forest and 100 to 200 sq km in savannah (YPTE, 2023).
+In the wild, chimpanzees maintain spatiotemporal cohesion through ecological activities such as border patrols or hunting, which can influence the formation and structure of parties, which therefore can vary in size, composition, and duration (Goodall, 1986).
+Chimpanzees have a wide home range of 18 to 21 sq km in the forest and 100 to 200 sq km in the savannah (YPTE, 2023).
 The home range resonates with the ecological requirements of the troop demarcated; living in a densely forested habitat (IFAW, 2024), They have a maximum visual range of 50 m, but their loudest communication modality, the drumming on buttresses, has a range of approximately 1.0–1.5 km (Boesch, 1991; Arcadi et al., 1998),